lanbufan/Daily-Scientific-Citation-Tracker/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

-For researchers or data scientists looking to explore the dataset, you only need to donwload:
+For researchers or data scientists looking to explore the dataset, you only need to download:

 * the latest beta versions of daily tracker in CSV format:
 * **[daily_tracker_normalized](df_daily_tracker_beta_normalized_2020_05_28_beta.zip)**